NGS one-liner to call variants

 flag. - filtering variants

-Here we use split-vep and add some of the columns we’re interested in into the INFO column before filtering.
+Here we use [BROKEN LINK: split-vep_1] and add some of the columns we’re interested in into the INFO column before filtering.
 Filtering expressions depends on what we’re trying to achieve, I just put the ones I like.
-28 29 30 31 32 33
+[BROKEN LINK: filter_OnTarget] [BROKEN LINK: filter_LowQual] [BROKEN LINK: filter_Freq] [BROKEN LINK: filter_Impact] [BROKEN LINK: filter_HomRare] [BROKEN LINK: filter_HetNovel]

 Here no variant is excluded but the tags we give with the